top of page

 What if my child is sick?

-If your child isn’t feeling well, please stay home and report the absence.
-If your child isn’t feeling well at camp, we will notify you and early pick-up may be necessary.
+If your child isn’t feeling well, please keep your child home and report the absence.
+If your child isn’t feeling well at camp, we will notify you for early pick-up.

 bottom of page